EzeOnoky/P9/README.md

 ## C       ***CONFIGURE SECURED CONNECTION USING SSL/TLS CERTIFICATES ON YOUR REGISTERED DOMAIN NAME***

+- Let us make necessary configurations to make connections to our Tooling Web Solution secured!

 ### 1C.      - Install certbot and request for an SSL/TLS certificate